leytilera/addonscript-spec/docs/api/README.md

 instance and the [default namespace](../concepts/namespaces.md#default-namespaces) of the instance.
 The response object of this endpoint contains a `versions` property, which is an object with API version numbers as keys and the configuration objects for the specific API version as values.
-For API version `v2` (AddonScript major release 2) the configuration object contains a `default_namespace` property, which is the [default namespace](../concepts/namespaces.md#default-namespaces) of the API instance, and a `features` property, which is an array containing all [API features](#features) available on this API instance.
+For API version `v2` (AddonScript major release 2) the configuration object contains a `features` property, which is an array containing all [API features](#features) available on this API instance.

 ### Example response body: